lucas-nelson-uiuc/cBAS/README.md

 $ git clone https://github.com/lucas-nelson-uiuc/cBASS.git
 ```

+The environment should be set to run!

+## Men's CBB Data

-(Optional) **Create a virtual envrionment** and activate virtual environment.
-For current and future uses, this environment must be active in order to run the script.
+**(Optional) Create a virtual envrionment**.
+If environment uses libraries not already installed on your local computer, this environment must be activated (see below) in order to run the script.

 ```
 $ python3 -m venv name-of-virtual-environment